Arcadia-1/Sun_Research_Group/content/en/authors/Nan Sun/_index.md

 - Director
 ---

 Nan Sun is Professor with Tsinghua University since 2020.
-He was Assistant and then tenured Associate Professor with University of Texas at Austin, where he is currently on leave.
+He was Assistant and then tenured Associate Professor with University of Texas at Austin.
 He received B.S. degree from Tsinghua University in 2006, and Ph.D. degree from Harvard University in 2010.
-Dr. Sun received the NSF Career Award in 2013, and the inaugural SSCS New Frontier Award in 2020.
-He has published 28 JSSC papers and 42 ISSCC/VLSI/CICC papers.
+Dr. Sun received the NSF Career Award in 2013, and the IEEE SSCS New Frontier Award in 2020.
+He has published 28 JSSC papers and 47 ISSCC/VLSI/CICC papers.
+He has graduated 22 PhD students, 8 of whom are professors at top universities in the US and China.
 He serves on the Technical Program Committee of CICC and ASSCC.
-He is an Associate Editor of TCAS-I, and a Guest Editor of JSSC.
-He serves as Distinguished Lecturer for both IEEE Solid-State Circuits Society and IEEE Circuits-and-Systems Society.
+He was Associate Editor of TCAS-I, and a Guest Editor of JSSC.
+He serves as Distinguished Lecturer for IEEE Circuits-and-Systems Society from 2018 to 2020.